kabir-rab/json-reader/README.md

 {"info":"This is a simple REST API built on node.js to allow users to read json files from a location and serve them via API."}
 ```

-To read a json file using this API - make sure you place the API on the server or in a network drive where the Qlik Service account have access to.
+To read a json file using this API - make sure you place the json file on the server or in a network drive where the Qlik Service account have access to.
 Then use the following endpoint as per the example below -

 ```
 http://localhost:3000/json?path=D:\jsonfile.json